-Risk Description Mitigating factors Strategic risk Description This risk relates to the value of the Group's assets and the local property market in general.
-Mitigating factors The Group has strict guidelines on quality and valuation of any acquired property.
-As at year end, the Group's properties were fully rented out to various tenants, except for those sites where development or renovation is in progress.
-Moreover, the Group already had a long term lease agreement in place with GO p.l.c. for the Zejtun property that was handed over during the year.
-The medium to long term leases on the various properties help shield the Group from any potential unforeseen circumstances and allow it to carry out its operations in a stable manner as revenue levels are expected to increase in line with inflation.
+Risk Description Mitigating factors Strategic risk This risk relates to the value of the Group's assets and the local property market in general. -The Group has strict guidelines on quality and valuation of any acquired property. - As at year end, the Group's properties were fully rented out to various tenants except for those sites where refurbishment is in progress.
+Some areas within the Marsa Spencer Hill and Ta' Xbiex properties are being renovated, to accommodate new or prospective tenants. - The medium to long term leases on the various properties help shield the Group from any potential unforeseen circumstances and allow it to carry out its operations in a stable manner.
 Operational risk This risk relates to the timely execution of the redevelopment pipeline.
-Project management is carried out by professionals and experts in the field at each of the sites being developed.
+Project management is carried out by professionals and experts in the field at each of the sites being developed or renovated.
 The Group engages some of the top contractors and consultants.
 Contracts include penalties for contractors not delivering within the agreed timeframes.
 Constant monitoring of project timelines and critical paths.
-Financial risk This risk mainly relates to the fluctuation in interest rates and refinancing risk.
-The Group is exposed to floating interest payments on bank borrowings for the purchase of the Ta' Xbiex property amounting to €6,119,217 as at 31 December 2022.
-The loan is being repaid in instalments on a quarterly basis by the end of 2037.
-Therefore, the Group is exposed to fluctuation in interest rates over the coming 15 years.
-The balance of the bank loan taken in 2020 for the purchase of the Swatar property stood at €5,279,157 as at year end and is being repaid on a half year basis over a term of 12 years.
+Financial risk This risk mainly relates to the fluctuation in interest rates and refinancing risk. -The Group is exposed to floating interest payments on bank borrowings for the purchase of the Ta' Xbiex property.
+During the year, a repayment of circa €4 million was made on this loan and as at 31 December 2023 the loan balance amounted to €1,778,259.
+The loan is being repaid in instalments on a quarterly basis by the end of 2027.
+Therefore, the Group is exposed to fluctuation in interest rates over the coming 4 years. -The balance of the bank loan taken in 2020 for the purchase of the Swatar property stood at €4,790,775 as at year end and is being repaid on a half year basis over a term of 12 years.
 The loan is at a fixed interest rate for the first four years.
-Therefore, the Group will be exposed to fluctuation in interest rate thereafter.
-The Group issued 25,000,000 secured bonds at a coupon interest of 4.0% payable annually.
-Further details relating to borrowings are disclosed in Note 13 while details relating to financial risks are disclosed in Note 2 to the financial statements.
+Therefore, the Group will be exposed to fluctuation in interest rate towards the end of 2024. - In 2022, the Group issued 25,000,000 secured bonds at a fixed coupon interest of 4.0% payable annually. - Further details relating to borrowings are disclosed in Note 13 while details relating to financial risks are disclosed in Note 2 to the financial statements.